Cahrs/Gunkit/README.md

     inventory_image = "your_firearm.png",

     mag_type = "smg",
-    -- Type of mag the gun will load
+    -- Type of mag the gun will load.

+    sounds = {
+        mag_load = "mymod:mag_load",
+        -- Sound to be played when loading a mag.

+        mag_drop = "mymod:mag_drop",
+        -- Sound to be played when dropping a mag.

+        fire_empty = "mymod:fire_empty",
+        -- Sound to be played when firing a gun with an empty mag.
+    },

     -- Table fields used for both fire and alt_fire.
     {
         bullet_texture = "my_bullet.png",
         -- Texture to be used for bullet projectiles.

+        sounds = {
-        bullet_sound = "my_gunfire_sound",
+            fire = "mymod:fire",
-        -- Sound played when firing a firearm.
+            -- Sound to be played when firing the gun.

-        bullet_shell_sound = "my_bulletshell_texture",
+            shell_drop = "mymod:shell_drop",
-        -- Sound played when firing a firearm.
+            -- Sound to be played when firing the gun.

+            fire_toggle = "mymod:fire_toggle",
+            -- Sound to be played when swapping from this fire mode.
+        },

         range = 60,
         -- Firearms bullet range.